 Well worth considering if you're buying a pickup to use every day - especially if it's to be a family vehicle.
 Few rivals will be such a pleasure to live with.

 Continue reading for the VW Amarok full review on Parkers, or click the links below to jump straight to the section that most interests you; for load area, dimensions and payload info see our dedicated Amarok Dimensions page

 Skip to our full verdict on...

-While there are very few pickups that drive better than this Volkswagen - only the Mecedes X-Class, Nissan NP300 Navara and Ford Ranger really run it close, and then for different reasons - you're unlikely to find the Amarok as precise or as comfortable as a traditional passenger vehicle.
+While there are very few pickups that drive better than this Volkswagen - only the Mecedes X-Class, Nissan Navara and Ford Ranger really run it close, and then for different reasons - you're unlikely to find the Amarok as precise or as comfortable as a traditional passenger vehicle.

-The most powerful pickup you can buy in the UK
+VW Amarok V6: the most powerful pickup you can buy in the UK

 It's almost like driving a giant Golf.
 Almost.

-The previous 140hp, 163hp and 180hp 2.0-litre engines are unrefined and coarse by comparison, and occasionally feel anaemic.
+The Amarok's previous 140hp, 163hp and 180hp 2.0-litre TDI engines are unrefined and coarse by comparison to the V6 models, and occasionally feel anaemic.

 Do go for the auto if you can, because it's smooth, decisive, makes the Amarok quieter on the motorway and comes with a more sophisitcated four-wheel drive system.

 Early Amaroks were criticised for poor ride quality, but the most recent versions are extremely good in this area.
 In fact, it's hard to believe that VW has managed to build such a comfortable when it still uses old-fashioned leaf springs at the rear.